MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetProcessProperties.md

 ## Description

-Returns the properties of a process in a compute system, see [sample code](./ProcessSample.md#GetProcessProperty)
+Returns the properties of a process in a compute system.

 ## Syntax